 When to See the Doctor

 Yellow or green mucus can mean a bacterial infection.
-Even then, acute bacterial sinusitis usually clears up in seven to 14 days -- without antibiotic treatment.
-But if you keep feeling worse and symptoms are persistent and severe, or if you get a fever, it's time to see a doctor.
+Even then, it usually clears up in 7 to 14 days without antibiotics.
+But if you keep feeling worse, your symptoms last and are severe, or if you get a fever, it's time to see a doctor.

 Only a layer of bone separates your sinuses from your brain.
-If a sinus infection passes through the bone, it can infect the lining of the brain -- meningitis -- or even the brain itself.
-Both problems are life threatening.
-A sinus infection can also spread into the orbit of the eye, causing an infection around the eye and possibly blindness.
-Less severe complications include asthma attacks and loss of smell or taste.
+It’s not likely, but if a sinus infection passes through the bone, it can infect the lining of the brain or the brain itself.
+It’s also uncommon, but a sinus infection could spread into the eye socket, causing an infection that could cause blindness.
+Less severe complications include asthma attacks and loss of smell or taste, which are usually temporary.

-Keep sinuses moist -- use saline sprays, nasal lubricant sprays, or nasal irrigation often.
+Keep your sinuses moist.
+Use saline sprays, nasal lubricant sprays, or nasal irrigation often.